My IPhone # 503 351-7082

 My Experience:

-At 18 I worked as an Auto Mechanic for a few years back in 1980 in my Father's auto shop, but it proved too hard to work for family.
-I then worked for a General Contractor before getting my own Specialty Contactors License in gutter work in 1993.
-Since early 1992 I have specialized in gutter replacement and written around 5,000 bids.
-I've personally replaced gutters on nearly 2,500 homes over the last 2 decades, which means I've sold about half the bids I've written.
-That's around a million linear feet of gutters and downspouts I've physically removed and replaced with rust free metal.
-Many on houses less than 5 years old due to the poor quality steel fascia gutters their Builder had installed originally.
-Why get more of the same junk you have to replace now I say?
-When I've remove worn out gutters it tells a story; why am I here?
-Most of my work has been from the old set of steel gutters had rusted all the way through, so it seems quite clear what not to do.
+At 18 I worked as an Auto Mechanic in my Fathers repair shop for a few years back in 1980, but it proved too difficult to work for family.
+I then worked for a General Contractor before getting my own Specialty Contactors License in gutter work back in 1993.
+Since then I've specialized in gutter replacement.
+I've personally worked on nearly 1,000 homes over the last 28 years.
+That's around half a million linear feet of gutters and downspout parts I've personally removed and replaced with only rust free metal.
+Many on houses less than 5 years old due to the poor quality of steel fascia gutters their Builder had installed originally.
+Those Homeowners were so fed up with how frequently they would fail in this Northwest Oregon area with all the tall trees we have, because of the rain we get around these parts.
+If their Builder had not been so cheap they could have avoided a great deal of stress as well as cost for having to replace the gutters so soon.
+I have seen this even on the ritzy Street of Dreams houses.

 Our Better Parts:

-As a highly ethical person my greatest challenge is to design each products with the best blend between: Aesthetics, Function, Strength, Longevity, and of course at a reasonable cost for the best benefit to our clients.
+As a highly ethical person my greatest challenge is to design each product with the best blend between: Aesthetics, Function, Strength, Longevity, and of course at a reasonable Cost for the best benefit to our clients.
 These 5 elements do not naturally blend together cohesively, but are more apt to oppose each other.
 So my challenge is to reach the best possible balance between each of these important elements.
-Not to push what I want to sell.
-Why use a life-time metal like aluminum or especially copper if it is poorly installed, or so thin and weak that it dents easily and more prone to wind or snow damage; making it look terrible within a few decades?
-I will never build in planned obsolescence!
+Without the best balance between these any product is no good.

 Aesthetic beauty, function, strength, longevity, and cost